Home > Lifestyle

 If you often go to the beach with one or two other people, then a smaller umbrella like the beachBUB All-In-One, Outdoor Master, or Tommy Bahama might be the perfect size for your needs.
 Similarly, the Kelty Cabana or Sport-Brella Premiere is also a perfect size for two to three people.

 As your group size increases, you’ll likely want to look into larger shades to fit everyone underneath.
 Both the Neso 1 and the Sun Ninja Tent have larger, square shade areas.
 Both options also come in larger sizes for bigger groups.
-You may also want to consider your height and if you want to be able to stand up or if you think you’ll be lying down all day.
+You may also want to consider your height and if you want to be able to stand up or if you think you’ll be lying down on your beach towel all day.

 Wind Performance